accosmin/nano/README.md

 ### Compilation

-To compile (and install) CMake, a C++11 compiler, Boost, Eigen and Qt are required.
+To compile (and install) CMake, a C++11 compiler, Boost, Eigen, libTIFF, libPNG and libJPEG are required.
 The library is tested so far only on ArchLinux x64, but the code is written to be cross-platform.

 The easiest way of compiling is to run the `build.sh` bash script.
 The test programs and utilities will be found in the created `build` directory.